Eat the rich

 Figure 10.
 Preparing yellow ink

 Figure 11.
-Layoung out oats on red
+Laying oats on red ink

 Figure 12.
-Leeks and onions on green
+Leeks and onions

 Figure 13.
-Banana & orange peel on blue
+Banana & orange peel

 Figure 14.
 Blue gradient